roboscienceorg/book/source/1_Introduction/4_LastWords.rst

 and go into more detail, put that into practice and relate it to more involved concepts.
 This process will cycle through the sense, plan, act aspects - just as a real robotic system would.
 In short, I am applying Agile development to you.
-You are being rapid prototyped into a roboticist.
+You are being 'rapid prototyped' into a roboticist.

 Supplementary Reading